2015 RNA-seq data generation and analysis hands-on workshops

 This hands-on workshop is designed to offer BU researchers the opportunity to generate mRNA-seq differential expression data that can be used as preliminary data for extramural grant applications.
-For this first part of the workshop (wet lab), investigators must supply their own experimental and control RNA samples and will be trained in sample preparation methods to generate directional RNA-seq libraries.
+The workshop will be compose of two parts: data generation and data analysis.
+For the first part of the workshop (wet lab), investigators will supply their own experimental and control RNA samples and will be trained in sample preparation methods to generate directional RNA-seq libraries.
 These libraries will then be high throughput (deep) sequenced using the Illumina HiSeq platform.
-In the second part of the workshop (details are still being finalized), we intend to provide participants instruction on how to analyze their own resulting sequencing data using computational and bioinformatics tools to obtain differential gene expression data.
+In the second part of the workshop, participants will learn how to analyze the resulting NGS sequencing data using computational and bioinformatics tools to obtain differential gene expression data.

-This GSI-sponsored no cost workshop is free and is open to all researchers at BU.
+This GSI-sponsored no cost workshop is free and open to all researchers at BU.
 Because there is a 24 participant limit, we may request additional information in order to select participants.
-The deadline for application is December 9, 2013.
+The deadline for application is April 7th, 2015.

 For more details please email firstname.lastname@example.org